act-rules/act-rules.github.io/_drafts/SC1-3-1-tables-headers-id-correct.md

 For each value in each cell `headers` attribute,

-find the the 'td' or 'th' referenced,
+find the 'th' referenced,

 give the user the following question:

 | Property             | Value
 |----------------------|---------
-| Presented item       | Highlight a table cell and the related "header" cell.
+| Presented item       | Highlight a table cell and the related header cell.
 Display the sequence order of the header cell as a number value, as specified by the order in which the header's `id` appears within the cell's `headers` attribute.
 | Question             | Is the number of the related header consistent with the desired reading sequence?
 | Requires context     | Yes.
-An understanding of the data relationships in the table.
 | Requires interaction | Yes.
-Answering the question allows the test to proceed to the next iteration.

 if yes, return [step2-pass1](#step2-pass1)